 If you’re a 1P vendor on Amazon, you know the call: Every year, the online giant invites vendors to its annual trade negotiations, also known as Joint Business Plans (JBP) or Annual Vendor Negotiations (AVN).

-While most retailers see JBPs as a way to build and nurture the relationship with their suppliers, Amazon uses them primarily to improve its operational and commercial performance.
+While most retailers see JBPs as a way to build and nurture the relationship with their suppliers, Amazon focuses on operational and commercial improvements.

 That’s why brands need to handle Amazon JBPs different than with their other retail customers.